Apollo-Level2-Web-Dev/L2-B2-Assignment-4/README.md

 2. **username (string):** The username of the user.
 This field holds a unique identifier for the user.
 3. **email (string):** The email address of the user.
 This field stores the user's email, ensuring it is unique.
 4. **password (string):** The password associated with the user's account.
 This field contains the user's securely hashed password.
 Password must be in 6 characters.
 Ensure that there are no additional validation requirements for passwords, such as needing a special character or a capital letter, etc. After getting marks do the changes you like.
 5. **role ('user' | 'admin'):** The role of the user, which can be either 'user' or 'admin'.
 This field determines the user's level of access or permissions.
+The default role is set to 'user'.

 ## 2. **Course Model:**